open-edge-insights/eii-tools/VideoProfiler/README.md

 ## EIS Video Profiler modes

+    By default the EIS Video Profiler supports two modes, which are 'fps' & 'monitor' mode.

 1. FPS mode

-    Enabled by setting the 'fps_mode' to true in [config.json](config.json), this mode calculates the frames per second of any EIS module by subscribing to that module's respective stream.
+    Enabled by setting the 'mode' key in [config](./config.json) to 'fps', this mode calculates the frames per second of any EIS module by subscribing to that module's respective stream.

-2. Profiling mode

-    Enabled by setting the 'profiling_mode' to true in [config.json](config.json), this mode calculates the time spent by every frame at different points throughout the pipeline.
+    ```sh
+        "mode": "fps"
+    ```

-3. Monitor mode
+2. Monitor mode

-    Enabled by setting the 'monitor_mode' to true in [config.json](config.json), this mode combines FPS & profiling mode and also calculates average & per frame stats for every frame whilst identifying if the frame was blocked at any queue of any module across the video pipeline thereby determining the fastest/slowest components in the pipeline.
+    Enabled by setting the 'mode' key in [config](./config.json) to 'monitor', this mode calculates average & per frame stats for every frame while identifying if the frame was blocked at any queue of any module across the video pipeline thereby determining the fastest/slowest components in the pipeline.
+    ```sh
+        "mode": "monitor"
+    ```

     The stats to be displayed by the tool in monitor_mode can be set in the monitor_mode_settings key of [config.json](config.json).
     1. 'display_metadata': Displays the raw meta-data with timestamps associated with every frame.